louisgv/a-jekyll-blog/_posts/2015/12/2015-12-19-making-money-eat-once-or-eat-everyday.md

 + Sale guys learn tech, and work on team and eventually get everything working.

 Haven't seen a good story where the tech guy and the sale guy agreed on a balanced term.
 Maybe Apple?...

+Expectation need to establish before a business is started.

+However, when it comes to family and friendship, keep it warm and close as you wish.